 Hot Shakespeare Film, Radio, & Other Stuff

 Check out the following reviews, previews, short films, radio programs, or OTHER STUFF.
-(By the way, these go back nine years, if you scroll all the way down.
+(By the way, these go back quite a few years, if you scroll all the way down.
 I add things sporadically.)

 Ian McKellen spotted mumbling Hamlet lines on sidewalk https://www.dailymail.co.uk/tvshowbiz/article-10004855/Alas-poor-Ian-Hamlet-star-McKellen-seen-pavement-practising-lines.html